 Please Read This Information Carefully Before Registering.

-Swing Out New Hampshire is a tracked camp, meaning we divide the campers into seven different groups of skill.
+Swing Out New Hampshire is a tracked camp, meaning we divide the campers into different groups of skill.
 Our intention is to place you in the track that will benefit your dancing the most.

 You Do Not Sign Up For A Specific Track.